2amour/RPL/README.txt

 Object Recognition
 ------------------
-The object recognition module stays idle until a request is set by the mission planner.
+1. The object recognition module stays idle until a request is set by the mission planner.
 The request is set with an Empty message on the /object_recognition/request topic.

-When this request is set it waits for a new point cloud to arrive.
-When it arrives it filters it with a pass through filter and downsamples it with a Voxel grid filter.
-It then does a euclidean clustering and for each of the clusters it performs an object recognition algorithm.
+2. When this request is set, it waits for a new point cloud to arrive (usually from the camera).

+3. When the input cloud arrives it filters it with a set of filters (precisely, a pass through filter for clipping and a Voxel grid filter for downsampling are used in this particular application).

+4. It then does a euclidean clustering and perfoms, for each of the clusters, an object recognition algorithm (Spin Image, in this particular application).

-For the recognition it first gets the spin image and compares it to the stack of spin images of different models.
+5. In order to recognise a known model, it first gets the spin image and compares it to the list of precomputed spin images of different models.
 When the correlation between spin images is high, a match is set.
-This is repeated for a lot of points and, when a given percentage of points match between the scene and the model the cluster is set to a category.
+This procedure is repeated for all key-points and, when a given percentage of points match between the scene and the model, the cluster is set to the model particular category.